ModelEarth/community/challenge/how/README.md

 ## Contact local reps who are involved with your issue

 Include documentation in your app regarding the prime local movers (influencers) for your issue.
 Include government reps and nonprofit organizers.
-Reach out to them in advance of the event to get additional insights for your documentation.
-If you can't contact them because it is the weekend of the event, find other links to document the local steps needed to make your vision a reality.
+Reach out to them in advance of coding events to get additional insights for your documentation.
+Organize links in a readme.md page and document the steps needed to make your vision a reality.

 ##Select top indicators from environmental impact areas